 These wood joints are mainly used to stabilize projects, provide flexibility and durability, as well as create an overall aesthetic appearance to the piece.

 Wood joints are more commonly used to secure picture frames, furniture, and wood flooring, among others.
 But, different woodworking projects require specific types.
-Read further to decide which one you should use.
+Read further to decide which one you should use and how you can join two boards lengthwise.

 18 Wood Joinery Types